-Teach students how to create plots, well-developed characters and dialogue.
-They can begin by learning storytelling which will evolve into creative writing.
+Teaches authors how to create plots, well-developed characters and dialogue.
+Begins by teaching storytelling which will evolve into creative writing.

-Teach students to write dialogue that moves a story forward, increases tension and reveals characters’ relationships to each other.
+Teaches people to write dialogue that moves a story forward, increases tension and reveals characters’ relationships.

-Help students discover the various stages of plot and give each person the opportunity to create his/her own.
+Helps authors discover the various stages of plot and gives each person the opportunity to create his/her own.
 Explains the six elements of plot including set-up, inciting incident, rising action, climax, falling action and resolution.

 Creative Writing Prompts

 If you would like to help students form writing topics then click on the links below.
 They offer pictures and situations intended to spark imaginations.

 Writing Prompts Authors will be given a story topic and a corresponding picture.
 Be prepared to stretch your creativity!